Welcome to Magruder’s Landing, where all are welcome to come ashore.

 Please note that this is not a genealogy site, nor am I a genealogist.
 I’m happy to make suggestions as to how you might research your line, but there is no space here for an ongoing genealogical forum.

 Links in the sidebar will take you to Magruder pages on a number of genealogy sites.
 Though you can’t assume all family lines posted there are accurate–the person who posted them may not know any more than you do–you can use them as a place to begin.
 Check to see if sources are cited, and check the quality of the sources.
-If citation is sloppy or absent, or if the sources look like they could be just another form of hearsay, go straight to primary sources, such as census, marriage and death records, military records, manumission records, Freedman’s Bureau, and newspaper archives.
+If citation is sloppy or absent, or if the sources look like they could be just another form of hearsay, go straight to primary sources, such as census, marriage and death records, military records, manumission records, Freedman’s Bank, and newspaper archives.

 I particularly recommend that you join the Magruder/McGruder Family Genealogy Group on Facebook, where you can find some friends and get some help and advice.

 If you are an African American Magruder, or descended from a family with a different name who was or may have been enslaved by white Magruders, please write to me.
 I have more information than I have time to summarize and post, nearly all of it from Maryland (especially Prince George’s County) and Washington, DC.
 Keep in mind that all Magruders (and many, though not all, McGruders) in all parts of the country are descended from Magruders in Maryland, so we might be able to trace your family connections back from other states to a point where it intersects with information I have or can find.
 I look forward to helping in any way I can–and the more detail you provide the better the odds.
 Full names, dates, names of farms–whatever you have.
 I also hope to learn from you, from your research and your family stories and traditions.
-If you wish, you can contact me privately by using the Contact tab at the top of each page on this site.